This renovation project will feature many exciting renovations, including:

 Construction is scheduled for completion prior to the start of the 2023 NFL season.

-The entire construction project, like Gillette Stadium’s original build, will be privately funded by the Kraft family.
+The entire construction project, like Gillette Stadium’s original build and subsequent renovations will be privately funded by the Kraft family.

 The main ticket office is closed due to the ongoing construction.
 On event days, satellite ticket offices operate in (2) locations, one on each side of Gillette Stadium: